Unleash/unleash/docs/api/feature-toggles-api.md

 Used to archive a feature toggle.
 A feature toggle can never be totally be deleted, but can be archived.
-This is a design decision to make sure that a old feature toggle suddnely reapear by some one else reusing the same name.
+This is a design decision to make sure that a old feature toggle suddenly reappears becuase someone else re-using the same name.

 ## Archive